 These programs represent the next step in Progress Foundation’s continuum of care—longer term (three months to a year) residential support appropriate for maintaining stability and working on long-term goals.
 Clients are fully integrated into household life and, where appropriate, also participate in job-training, school, work, or day treatment programs.
 The ultimate goals for these programs include developing critical social skills and coping strategies, finding housing, and securing ongoing services and supports in preparation for discharge from the program.

-Progress Foundation’s transitional programs also include groundbreaking, specialized facilities for seniors, clients leaving long-term institutionalization, and mothers seeking to regain custody of children.
+Progress Foundation’s transitional programs also include groundbreaking, specialized facilities for seniors, clients leaving long-term institutionalization, and mothers seeking to regain or maintain custody of children.

 The cooperative living apartments (called the Co-ops) are apartments that are leased or owned by the agency and rented by four to five residents who share the responsibility for rent and utilities.
 Residents receive individual case management services and attend regular house meetings facilitated by a case manager to assist clients in the coordination of maintaining a communal household.
 Clients work closely with their case managers to determine the type and frequency of services they receive.
 Because these cooperative living apartments are scattered across our treatment area, they afford residents privacy and stability without stigma.

 Residents are referred into the Co-ops by a service provider.